Economic Growth, Cycles and Policy

 In the two-tier system, interbank settlement uses central bank reserves.

-Let's condier the following transaction: Alice trasfers to Bob
+Let's consider the following transaction: Alice transfers to Bob

 1. Alice instructs Bank A to transfer 10 to Bob.